Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Empirical application

 In the second regime (the unstable inflation regime; the third and fourth columns of Figure~\ref{fig:girfplot}), contractionary (expansionary) monetary policy shock causes a strong contraction (expansion) of the GDP, with the peak effect occurring after two quarters.
 After roughly three years, from most of the starting values the response overshoots and becomes expansionary (contractionary) before decaying to zero.
 Inflation rate and commodity price inflation rate rise after the impact and then decrease significantly for several years before the price levels stabilize.

 The interest rate decays towards zero for roughly two years after which, on average, it decreases (increases) slightly below (above) zero before returning to zero.
 The response of the interest rate switches its sign less significantly when the shock is contractionary, when also the inflationary effects of the shock are slightly weaker.
-It therefore seems that the interest rate possibly overshoots as an endogenous response to stabilize the price level, possibly causing the delayed expansion (contraction) of the GDP before it decays to zero.
 The scaled GIRFs are almost identical for small and large shocks, so there does not appear to be much asymmetries with respect to the size of the shock.
 The asymmetries are weak, because the monetary policy shock has relatively weak effect on the regime-switching probabilities, as the scaled responses of the first regime's mixing weights show (the third and fourth bottom panels of Figure~\ref{fig:girfplot}).

 Overall, expansionary and contractionary monetary policy shocks seem to both mostly increase the probability of the unstable inflation regime, significantly more so if the economy is in the stable inflation regime when the shock arrives (the bottom panels in Figure~\ref{fig:girfplot}).
 In the stable inflation regime, a large shock increases the probability of entering the unstable inflation regime relatively more than a small shock, and often propagates high and persistent inflation, which is followed by a significant monetary policy tightening and a persistent contraction of the GDP.
-On average, the real effects of monetary monetary policy shocks are somewhat stronger in the stable inflation regime than in the unstable inflation regime, but the (average) effects die out equally fast.
+On average, the real effects of the monetary policy shock are somewhat stronger in the stable inflation regime than in the unstable inflation regime, but the (average) effects die out equally fast.